istjohn 9 months ago

 So what, though?
 Can't they just adjust the premium to account for that?
 It's not like they can't do their own modeling of what the item is likely worth -- if they see it's 1% of what you stated, then they can just as well cite you a ridiculous premium so that you wouldn't feel it's worth it.
 What's wrong with that?

-• praptak 10 hours ago
+• praptak 9 months ago

 In theory nothing, in practice it's just not worth it.
 Mind that the bad effects would also spread broader than a voluntary contract between two parties.